mebusmein/peon-mcp/README.md

 npm run build
 npm start

+# Run with SSE transport (default)
+npm start

+# Run with stdio transport
+npm start -- --stdio

 # Or use the run script
 ./run.sh        # Build and run in production mode ./run.sh --dev  # Run in development mode
 ./run.sh --no-build  # Run without building
+./run.sh --stdio # Run with stdio transport
 ```

+## Transport Options

+Peon-MCP supports two transport types:

+- **SSE (Server-Sent Events)** - Default transport that creates an HTTP server with an SSE endpoint.
+- **stdio** - Standard I/O transport for use in environments where a server cannot be established.

+Select the transport type by using the `--stdio` flag when starting the server.

 ## Available Tools